particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="AssetHash"}}

-Class for generating a hash (digest) of data.
-Currently uses SHA-256, but could be extended to use other hash types in the future.
+Class to hold a hash (digest) of data.
+Currently only uses SHA-256, but could be extended to use other hash types in the future.

-This class implements a one-shot hashing of data that is entirely stored in RAM.
-It does not support generating a hash from multiple buffers of data (streaming hash).
+This class does not calculate the hash, it merely is a container that holds the hash value and type of hash, and implements useful comparison methods.

+When using `ApplicationAsset` you can get the SHA-256 hash for an asset using the `hash()` method.

 #### Constructor - AssetHash